 Each proposal has an identifier attribute that can be used to collect all observations and data products related to the same proposal.
 The corresponding Utype will simply be Proposal.identifier

-[NB: Here is presented only a minimal set of information on the instrumental configuration-.
-See future documents- on ProvenanceDM]
+[NB: Here is presented only a minimal set of information on the instrumental configuration.
+See future documents on Provenance data model.]

-Appendix C: Details on the TAP_SCHEMA tables and usage example
+Appendix C: TAP_SCHEMA tables and usage